sonicspin/barrelswitch/README.md

 ============

-A game about barrel and switches in c++ it's very basic, version A.0.1
+A game about barrel and switches in c++
+Version 0.0.12
+it's very basic and crash prone